 How Do I Prove Negligence After an Uber Accident in Florida?

 To recover damages in a personal injury case, you must prove that someone else was negligent.
 In plain English, you’ll have to prove that someone else failed to use reasonable caution under the circumstances.

 There are four elements to any successful negligence claim, including:

 The victim has the burden of proof in a personal injury case.
 You’ll have to present evidence to establish each of these elements.
 That might include video surveillance footage, witness statements, police reports, and even expert witness testimony.

 If that seems overwhelming, you aren’t alone.
 Fortunately, an experienced lawyer can make all the difference in the world.
 Let us prove it.
-Call to schedule your free initial consultation with Perenich, Caulfield, Avril & Noyes, P.A. today.
+Call to schedule your free initial consultation with Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers today.

 How Long Do I Have to File a Lawsuit After an Uber Accident in Florida?

 You typically have to file a personal injury lawsuit within four years of your accident to seek compensation.
 Once the four-year statute of limitations expires, you’ll forfeit your right to damages.